hvapps/process/general/meetings.md

 * All meetings must have an agenda.
 * Results of meetings, especially action items, should be posted to Slack immediately afterward.
 * Conference call systems should be set up to start meetings three minutes early to allow participants to join and work through any potential technical issues.
+* **Do not be late to meetings.** If you will have an unavoidable delay or cancellation, then you should tell participants in advance.
+No one should ever be wondering if or when you will show up.
+* Help each other out.
+Remind fellow teammates of upcoming important meetings.
+Slack/text pings are highly appreciated.

 ## Standups and Scrums